Jury selection for sex trafficking trial of Sean 'Diddy' Combs is pushed to next week

 Prosecutors allege that Combs, 55, used his fame and power at the top of the hip-hop world to sexually abuse women from 2004 to 2024.
 He pleaded not guilty after his September arrest and has remained held without bail at a federal lockup in Brooklyn.

-Judge Arun Subramanian granted a request by defense lawyers to delay until Monday the final step in the jury selection process, expected to last less than an hour.
-Prosecutors unsuccessfully objected.
+The defense said striking prospective jurors could take as little as 10 to 15 minutes, so why not do it on Monday when they will be present.
+The jurors weren’t required to be in the Manhattan courtroom on Friday, but Combs was there.

-The possible jurors were not present on Friday as federal prosecutors and lawyers assembled in a Manhattan courtroom, with Combs also present, to narrow a pool of 45 prospective jurors down to a jury of 12 and six alternates who will hear the two-month trial.
+Prosecutors objected, saying the whole process could get gummed up if several jurors panic after being chosen and decide they don't want to take part in a high-profile trial that's expected to last two months.

-For three days this week, would-be jurors had been asked questions to help the judge and lawyers determine if they could be fair and impartial.
-And they were also questioned to ensure they could decide the case on the facts even after seeing explicit videos of sexual activity that some might find disturbing.
+Would-be jurors were asked questions earlier this week to help the judge and lawyers determine if they could be fair and impartial.
+And they were also questioned to ensure they could decide the case on the facts — even after seeing explicit videos of sexual activity that some might find disturbing.

 If Combs is convicted on all charges, which include racketeering, kidnapping, arson, bribery and sex trafficking, he would face a mandatory 15 years in prison and could remain behind bars for life.